Halfway Houses in Idaho

 Free Spirit Counseling And Consulting - Idaho Falls, ID

-Free Spirit Counseling And Consulting is a halfway house in Idaho Falls, ID, 83406 zip code.
+Free Spirit Counseling And Consulting is a sober living house in Idaho Falls, ID, 83406 zip code.

 Address: 5268 East 49th South, Idaho Falls, ID 83406 in Bonneville County